furkanssarri/shopping-cart/README.md

 # LAYERUP

-a modern e-commerce application built with react and vite. this project aims to demonstrate react concepts as well as fetch management.
+a simple e-commerce application built with react and vite. this project aims to demonstrate react concepts as well as fetch management.

 ## demo